OluchiTheAnalyst/EXCEL_PROJECTS/README.md

 ## Data sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file provided by the company containing detailed information about each sales made by the company.
+Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file containing detailed information about each sales made by the company.

 ## Tools